 Step 2: How to clean a bamboo matcha whisk

-Rinse your whisk by running hot water through all the bristles (or prongs).
-Make sure that there isn't any matcha left on the bristles.
+Rinse your whisk by running hot water through all the tines (or prongs).
+Make sure that there isn't any matcha left on the tines.
 Do not use soap and definitely never put it in the dishwasher.

 Step 3: Air dry

 Simply let your whisk air dry.
-Make sure you always place your whisk with the bristles pointing down so any water drops can drain out, and not trapped at the handle.
+Ensure you always place your whisk with the tines pointing down so any water drops can drain out, and not be trapped at the handle.

 Step 4: How to store a matcha whisk

-For the best protection of your matcha whisk, store it on a Celadon to protect the shape and integrity of the bristles.
+For the best protection of your matcha whisk, store it on a matcha whisk holder (also known as a celadon) to protect the shape and integrity of the tines.

 PRO TIP: Soak your bamboo whisk before use

 Before making your cup of matcha, soak the whisk in warm water.
-This will soften the bristles which will help you achieve that perfect green froth you love so much.
+This will soften the tines which will help you achieve that perfect green froth you love so much.

 If you follow these simple steps, your matcha whisk can last one or two years depending on the frequency of use.
-If you notice the bristles beginning to break or lose their shape, it's time to replace your celadon with a new one.
+If you notice the tines beginning to break or lose their shape, it's time to replace your whisk.